10 Tips for how to Manage Remote Employees

 8. Recognise and Reward

-Your remote employees/teams should be honored for their accomplishments, just as in-house employees do.
+When you manage remote employees or teams they should also be honoured for their accomplishments, just as in-house employees do.

 When your team meets a project deadline, it has contributed to the organisation.
 Be certain that those accomplishments are publicly reported and recognised.